Displaying 10 out of 1553 port agents

 • Scope of services - some companies offer full agency attendance across the entire call, while others focus mainly on husbandry support.
 The BIMCO/FONASBA Agency Appointment Agreement is built around this exact point.
 It sets out the services to be performed and the remuneration to be paid for a one-off port call or a short series of calls.
 If the commercial structure is more sensitive, one side may also consider appointing a protective agent to monitor its interests separately.

-• Local authorization and standing - buyers should also verify that the company is properly established for the port where the vessel is calling.
-Licensing and authorization rules vary by country, and some ports place particular importance on local approval and official recognition.
+• Local authorisation and standing - buyers should verify that the company is properly established for the port where the vessel is calling.
+Licensing and authorisation rules vary by country, and some ports place particular importance on local approval and official recognition.
 A properly established local agency is usually in a better position to deal with port procedures, authority requirements, and service coordination without last-minute surprises.

 • Financial transparency - this is one of the most important checks.
 A professional agency should be able to issue a clear proforma disbursement account, explain what is estimated and what may change, and close the final account with supporting detail.
 FONASBA's quality criteria require appropriate accounting controls and separate handling of principals' funds, while ITIC advises agents to secure prefunding for anticipated costs and make clear that the PDA is only an estimate, not the final cost.